kohutovic/febus-rules/02-equipment.md

 3. The core of a buckler is made with a shield boss, which protects the hand.

+4. The maximal allowed shield diameter is 40cm.

-4. The body of buckler must be wooden or metallic; it cannot have any studs or sharp edges.
+5. The body of buckler must be wooden or metallic; it cannot have any studs or sharp edges.

-5. The weight of the buckler is not limited, but it must have a circular shape; so-called *Targa* shield is not allowed in the tournament.
+6. The weight of the buckler is not limited, but it must have a circular shape; so-called *Targa* shield is not allowed in the tournament.

-6. The buckler serves a defensive purpose; covering, engaging and diverting of the opponent’s weapon is possible.
+7. The buckler serves a defensive purpose; covering, engaging and diverting of the opponent’s weapon is possible.

 #### Rapier